 The funds from a life insurance policy can also be used to continue paying the overhead expenses on a medical practice.
 This would be necessary if there’s an unexpected loss of a key physician while a replacement is being sought or the business is being sold.

 Physicians Life Insurance: Coverage Types

 Term insurance policies provide only life insurance protection without any type of cash value or investment fund build-up.
 So the premiums on these plans are typically quite low.
 This is especially the case if the insured is young and in good health when he or she initially applies for coverage.

-The initial low premium aspect and set time frame also makes term life insurance a good fit for most physicians’ life insurance coverage needs.
+The initial low premium aspect and set time frame also make term life insurance a good fit for most physicians’ life insurance coverage needs.
 Why?
 There are several reasons, but here are the top three.

 Higher Amount of Coverage

 There is no cash value or investment component associated with term life insurance.
 But the death benefit proceeds from these plans can be used just like any other types of life insurance.
 Therefore, funds can be allocated for income replacement, debt payoff, and other business or personal expenses.

 Leaves More Discretionary Funds to Invest

 Having this coverage will allow you to protect what’s important to you such as income replacement for your spouse and children, payment of a debt, and reduction of other financial obligations, while at the same time allocating a high percentage of your other discretionary income towards saving and investments.